vamshikrishnadevulapally/Internal-Sales-Analysis/README.md

 ## Project Objective
-To built a interactive and dynamic dashboard based on the analysis of internal sales data.
+To build an interactive and dynamic dashboard based on the analysis of internal sales data.
 This is built fully on Microsoft Excel.

 ## More on this project
-The sales Data is analysed based on the following parameters:
+The sales Data is analyzed based on the following parameters:

 1. To determine which are the Top 10 Customers in the given years  based on sum of the selling price criteria.